-Founded by tech pioneers, the most compelling ideas are supported by accelerators such as ‘Fashion for Good,’ LVMH Innovation, and our friends from Reshape.
+The best fashion startups have the most compelling ideas, founded by tech pioneers and supported by accelerators such as ‘Fashion for Good,’ LVMH Innovation, and Reshape.

-Then, when these technologies and business models start to show results, corporate partners kick in: Kering Group, Adidas, Target, Zalando, C&A, Galeries Lafayette, or PVH Corp.
+Then, when these innovative technologies and business models start to show results, big corporate partners kick in: Kering Group, Adidas, Target, Zalando, C&A, Galeries Lafayette, or PVH Corp.

-In this article, I’ll introduce you to the top 35 fashion startups in 2022.
+In this article, I’ll introduce you to 30 of the biggest fashion startups in 2023.

 Others create new business models in retail, circular supply chains, innovative advertising, and recruitment.